 The Hubs deliver two alternative education programmes, the Newport Youth Academy and Aspire.
-The youth academy, based at the east hub, increased the number of students on its programme by over 20 percent over the year, providing intensive support to young people at risk of becoming NEET.
+The Youth Academy, based at the east hub, increased the number of students on its programme by over 20 percent over the year, providing intensive support to young people at risk of becoming NEET.
+In 2020/21 the programme enrolled 111 students which saw positive progression rate of 84% where by they went on to employment and further education.
+The Programme also saw students achieve over 115 accredited qualifications ranging from Entry Level through to Level 3.